damianhakert/damianhakert.github.io/source/handbook/accounting/index.md

 ## Expense Reimbursement

 * Submit a copy of the receipt to purchasing@gitlab.com.
-Expenses will be repaid in the next scheduled payroll.
+US team members will be reimbursed via their next payroll.
+BV team members will have the funds wired to their bank account.
     Note- Expensify process will be coming soon.
 Please stay tuned for detailed directions.